n26/psd2-tpp-docs/doc/sandbox.md

 2. Instruct the user to confirm with N26 directly (in our mobile app).
 3. In the meantime, poll the payment status

-For the PISP sandbox, these endpoints are currently stateless, which means the API cannot be tested in exactly the same way we do it for AIS consents.
-Instead - by default - as soon as you query payment status you will receive that the payment was accepted, meaning that the flow changes to:
+If you choose not to use one the [emails and use cases specified above](#emails-and-use-cases-for-SEPA-and-Instant-SEPA-credit-transfers), please note that the API function differently.
+By default, as soon as you query the payment status, you will receive that the payment was accepted.
+This means that the flow changes to:

 1. POST /payments to create the payment
 2. Payment is immediately considered to be accepted without any other action required.